jacobrolph98/jacobrolph98.github.io/_projects/unity.md

 Each weapon inherits from this class where I can define their properties, what conditions do they fire and how.
 For more complex variations, such as whether to shoot raycast/projectile or charge/fire instantly, I used composition to include this functionality when defining an individual weapon class.

 My second project expanded even further, with some weapons having weapon effects on hit such as ricochets, explosions, or even shooting a whole different projectile with its own further effects.
 These effects can trigger under certain circumstances, such as missing an enemy, hitting an enemy, or getting a headshot.

-Below is the latest demo footage for my first shooter project, including random maps, slightly more enemy variety and some other differences.
+Below is the latest demo footage for my first shooter project.
+This game begins when the user activates block in the sky, at which point enemies begin spawning in a randomly generated map.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hGmLgs615Tk?si=ovyOnulMBzysWaaC" title="YouTube video player" frameborder="0" allow="encrypted-media; picture-in-picture; web-share" allowfullscreen></iframe>

 And here is the latest demo for the follow-up project.
+This game starts by slowly spawning enemies and giving the player 10 seconds to pick up weapons before allowing them to retaliate.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hen9__XVPzk?si=u9XXtAfe7pueVWnf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hen9__XVPzk?si=u9XXtAfe7pueVWnf" title="YouTube video player" frameborder="0" allow="encrypted-media; picture-in-picture; web-share" allowfullscreen></iframe>

 Voxel game
 -----------